flydelabs/flyde/README.md

 ## Introduction

 `Flyde` is an open-source visual programming language built to integrate with your existing codebase.
 It allows you to create and run visual programs and is designed to complement and enhance traditional textual coding, not to replace it.
-It includes a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=flyde.flyde-vscode), it seamlessly integrates with existing TypeScript/JavaScript code and runs on Node.js and in the browser.
+It includes a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=flyde.flyde-vscode), seamlessly integrates with existing TypeScript/JavaScript code and runs on Node.js and in the browser.

 ## Quick Start